Whether it’s coffee, lunch or cocktails, we know the place…

 This is an award-winning espresso bar with 3 locations around Brighton.
 The expert staff create incredible coffee and offer a wide range of food, including breakfast, lunch, artisan sandwiches and homemade cakes.

 The Flour Pot Bakery has become a well-known haunt for coffee and food lovers.
-Follow the smell of freshly baked bread down from the station and through the lanes to this inspiring bakery that produces artisan bread, cakes, coffee and legendary sausage rolls daily!
+On your way to the brightonSEO conference, follow the smell of freshly baked bread down from the station and through the laines to this inspiring bakery that produces artisan bread, cakes, coffee and legendary sausage rolls daily.

-This is a clockworkTalent team favourite!
-And the best part is, there is one located in the station AND one 5 minutes’ walk from the Brighton Centre!
-That’s breakfast and lunch sorted! – clockworkTalent top tip- Go for the Funky Tuna bagel it’s AMAZING!
+This is a clockworkTalent team favourite, and the best part is, there’s one located at the train station and another just 5 minutes walk from the brightonSEO location!
+That’s breakfast and lunch sorted!
+Top tip: Go for the Ruben bagel it’s AMAZING!

 Mexican street food in a digital pink restaurant!
 What’s not to like! – Get in there quick though, La Choza fills up quickly even when there aren’t 3,500 search marketers on the streets of Brighton!